top of page

 We take a data-centric approach to providing transparent facts about foods and drinks, as well as promoting professionally accepted frameworks like nutrient density.

-Emily Jennings-Dobbs MA
+Emily Reyes MA

-Having recently completed her MA in statistics from Columbia University, Emily is a devoted researcher on a mission to unlock the secrets of the universe.
-She is passionate about exploring data, finding hidden patterns, and learning new things.
-Fueled by curiosity and driven by the passion and wisdom of the Senior Advisory Board, Emily loves to jump into new nutrition research topics from protein quality to sustainable food systems.
-Always excitable and fun loving, she strives to expand interdisciplinary approaches to nutrition science!
+Fueled by curiosity and driven by the passion and wisdom of the scientific community, Emily loves to dive into new nutrition research topics, from protein quality to sustainable food systems.
+Always enthusiastic and fun-loving, she strives to expand interdisciplinary approaches to nutrition science!

 Shavawn Forester PhD RDN